quiltingcode/pp4-craft-cafe/README.md

 ### **Reviews**

 Scrolling down past the Workshop Overview Cards, you can read some glowing reviews from Craft Café customers.
 There is a mixture of reviews to cover all aspects of the products and services it provides.
-One review relates to the Food, one review relates to the craft workshops and the final review relates to a bespoke craft party that was held at the café.
+One review relates to the food, one review relates to the craft workshops and the final review relates to a bespoke craft party that was held at the café.

 In desktop view, the three reviews can be seen side by side in one row.
 In tablet and mobile view, only the first two reviews are shown, in tablet view side by side and in mobile view one above the other.